mradean/mradean.github.io/software.md

 . net get <i>pkgname</i>
 </pre>

-Instead of typing ```net describe```, ```net install```, or ```net get``` command lines, you can alternatively click on the links provided on the content and package-description pages.
+Note: Instead of typing ```net describe```, ```net install```, or ```net get``` command lines, you can alternatively click on the links provided on the content and package-description pages.

 <br/>

 ## Download a copy of the zip package

-If you do not wish to install the software now and prefer to download a copy on your computer, you can do so by clicking on the respective link below.
+If you do not wish to install the software now and prefer to download a copy on your computer, you can do so by clicking on the respective package below.
 Each ZIP folder contains three files: 1) an ado-file (the actual program file), 2) the associated ```Stata``` help file, and 3) the user's manual in PDF format.

 * [ginteff.zip][1]
 * [ginteffplot.zip][2]